After final debate, Obama says election comes down to trust

-DELRAY BEACH, Florida President Barack Obama warned voters on Tuesday that Republican rival Mitt Romney cannot be trusted to deal honestly with the public as the presidential campaign shifted from televised confrontation to a frantic dash for votes.
+DELRAY BEACH, Florida, Oct 23 President Barack Obama told voters on Tuesday that Republican rival Mitt Romney shifts his policy positions and cannot be trusted to deal honestly with the public as the presidential campaign entered its frantic final weeks.

-After three televised debates that have boosted Romney's prospects before the November 6 election, Obama delivered what is likely to be his closing argument: that, unlike Romney, he has been honest with voters about his plans to deliver a broadly shared prosperity over the next four years.
+After three televised debates that have boosted Romney's standing in opinion polls before the Nov.
+6 election, Obama delivered what is likely to be his closing argument: that, unlike Romney, he has been honest with voters about his plans to deliver a broadly shared prosperity over the next four years.

 "There is no more serious issue in a presidential campaign than trust," Obama told a rally of 11,000 people in Florida.
 "Everything he's doing right now is trying to hide his real positions in order to win this election."

-Romney was due to hold campaign events in Nevada and Colorado later in the day, while Obama flew to Ohio following his Florida rally.

-Obama leads Romney among likely voters by a statistically insignificant margin of 1 percentage point, according to Reuters/Ipsos daily tracking poll on Tuesday.
+That argument was laid out by Obama in Monday night's debate with repeated accusations that Romney has shifted numerous policy positions since the Republican presidential primaries, when he was targeting his party's conservative base.

 Obama unveiled a glossy booklet outlining his second-term agenda, which will serve as an important prop for his massive grassroots network.
-The campaign said it will print 3.5 million copies for volunteers to distribute in door-to-door canvassing.
+The campaign said it will print 3.5 million copies for volunteers to distribute to friends and relatives and hand out in door-knocking campaigns.

-The booklet contains no new proposals, but could help rebut what Romney aides say will be their central message in the final two weeks of the campaign: that the country cannot afford another four years of an Obama presidency because he has no plan to fix the sluggish economy.
+The booklet contains no new proposals, but could help rebut what Romney aides say will be their campaign's central message in the weeks to come: that the country cannot afford another four years of an Obama presidency because he has no plan to fix the sluggish economy.

+Romney allies said Obama's aggressive performance in Monday's debate underscored his lack of new ideas.

-In their final debate on Monday, Obama accused the former Massachusetts governor of a reckless and inconsistent approach to international affairs.
+In their final showdown, Obama accused the former Massachusetts governor of a reckless and inconsistent approach to international affairs.
 Romney played down his disagreements with the president as he sought to present a reassuring image to a war-weary public.

 Voters polled after the debate said Obama dominated the exchange, an assessment shared by many political observers.